 Version 3.0 is now available with improved notation, fretboard videos and introduction videos (or links to on-line videos in the download package).

 ** a Windows VSTi host program is needed for the plugin.
 If you don't have one (like Cubase, Logic, Sonar, Magix, etc), you can download a VSTi host program (Reaper) from www.reaper.fmNote.
 The plugin is a 32-bit application that works on most VST hosts on 64-bits systems, but will not be upgraded to 64-bit anymore, since it is being replaced by the fretboard videos.

 This package provides the basics to get started with jazz guitar improvisation.
 And, if you like the melodic jazz guitar style of Matt Otten, you'll find out what his approach is based on, and how you can learn to play like that.
-The material aims at guitar players who can already play, but want to understand how jazz improvisation works, and how to get into it.
+The material aims at guitar players who can already play at an intermediate level, but want to understand how jazz improvisation works, and how to get into it.